Publishing and Sharing Maps

 For Enterprise accounts, you can access the sharing settings directly from the publishing options and share maps between colleagues in your organization.
 Sharing a map is not the same as publishing a map.
 Sharing is internal, publishing is external.

-From the LAYERS pane of Builder, click SHARE.
+From the LAYERS list of Builder, click SHARE.

 The SHARE WITH COLLEAGUES subtab appears by default; where you can specify who you want to share your map with.
 You can also view these options by clicking ADD PEOPLE, located underneath the map name.